serverlessworkflow/specification/specification.md

 </table>

 </details>

-ForEach states can be used to execute a defined actions, or execute a sub-workflow for each element of a data array.
+ForEach states can be used to execute [actions](#Action-Definition), or a [sub-workflow](#SubFlow-State) for each element of a data set.

 Each iteration of the ForEach state should be executed in parallel.

 You can use the `max` property to set the upper bound on how many iterations may run in parallel.
 The default of the `max` property is zero, which places no limit on number of parallel executions.

 The `inputCollection` property is a JsonPath expression which selects an array in the states data.
-All iterations of are done against the data elements of this array.
+All iterations are done against data elements of this array.
 This array must exist.

 The `outputCollection` property is a JsonPath expression which selects an array in the state data where the results of each iteration should be added to.
 If this array does not exist, it should be created.